johnmm/nltk-wiki/Book-Development.md

 This page documents our plans for the development of the NLTK book, leading to a second edition.

 1. **Language Processing and the Natural Language Toolkit**
-    1. NLP systems: translation, dialogue, summarisation, web search, question answering, recommendations (similarity metrics over document collections), sentiment analysis.
+    1. NLP systems: translation, dialogue (done), summarisation, web search, question answering, recommendations (similarity metrics over document collections), sentiment analysis.
 Pointers to demonstrations online (links hosted at nltk.org to avoid link rot).
+Architectures.
 Limitations.
 Discussion to highlight the non-trivial NLP involved.
     2. Sub-tasks: WSD, pronoun resolution, entailment, finding things in text, language modeling, collocations
     3. Overview of NLTK (simple things you can do, intended to engage non-linguists with the content and non-programmers with the syntax)
     4. Overview of book